Veklury® (remdesivir)

 Note: Kaplan-Meier graphs are provided through Day 28 (solid lines), and overall in-hospital mortality rates are provided after Day 28 (dashed lines).
 The denominators for the Kaplan-Meier graphs include all participants except those who died in the hospital and those who were lost to follow-up.
 The mortality RRs were standardized for the participants’ ages and level of respiratory support and incorporated all in-hospital deaths (ie, before or after Day 28).

-Participants allocated to RDV treatment that lasted >7 days were more likely to remain hospitalized on Day 7 (Table 2).
+Participants who had RDV treatment for ≥7 days were more likely to remain hospitalized on Day 7 than participants in the control group (Table 2).
 RDV group had a longer hospital stay during the 10-day treatment but similar discharge rates after Day 10 compared to the control group.

 RDV